 Don't forget to post pictures on the PBO Facebook page! #pbblockparties |

-You will likely want to encourage attendees to bring chairs and tables and, in case of rain, pop-up tents.
+You’ll likely want to encourage attendees to bring chairs and tables and, in case of rain, pop-up tents.

 To keep a potluck eco-friendly, encourage neighbors to bring their own reusable plates and utensils.
-Otherwise, have disposables, and garbage bags, on hand.
-You can ask a few volunteers to bring these, in lieu of a potluck dish.
+Otherwise, have disposables and garbage bags on hand.
+You can ask a few volunteers to bring these in lieu of a potluck dish.

 To keep a potluck eco-friendly, encourage neighbors to bring their own reusable plates and utensils.
-Otherwise, have disposables, and garbage bags, on hand.
-You can ask a few volunteers to bring these, in lieu of a potluck dish.
+Otherwise, have disposables and garbage bags on hand.
+You can ask a few volunteers to bring these in lieu of a potluck dish.

 In summary, planning a block party can be easy!
 Just: